 - Lack of transportation

 Different cultural beliefs should also be considered.
-Different beliefs, customs and levels of trust in western medicine can affect the success of treatment in an addiction program.
-Specialized programs for Native Americans take into account all of the above to provide an all-inclusive plan for addiction recovery.
+Other beliefs, customs, and levels of trust in western medicine can affect treatment success in an addiction program.
+Specialized programs for Native Americans consider all of the above to provide an all-inclusive plan for addiction recovery.

 Most facilities that offer Native American alcoholism and addiction treatment offer both traditional and modern treatment methods.
-The more culturally aware a program is, the more likely individuals from these groups are to seek treatment for addiction.
+The more culturally aware a program is, the more likely individuals from these groups seek addiction treatment.

 Addiction Recovery for Native Americans

-If you’re struggling with substance abuse, seeking treatment for your addiction is the best thing to do.
-There are many treatment options available, and some rehab facilities, including Gateway Foundation, offer addiction treatment for Native Americans.
+If you’re struggling with substance misuse, seeking treatment for your addiction is the best thing to do.
+There are many treatment options available, and some programs facilities, including Gateway Foundation, offer addiction treatment for Native Americans.